-Tea Tree Oil: When it comes to eliminating fungal infections, the native-to-Australia tea tree oil is hard to beat.
-Aside from its ability to speed healing and stimulate healthy skin, it can also eliminate the underlying fungal infection when used regularly for a period of weeks.
-However, tea tree oil is extremely powerful, so always dilute it with approximately 50% water, or else it can cause skin irritation.
+When it comes to eliminating fungal infections, the native-to-Australia tea tree oil is hard to beat.
+Aside from its ability to speed healing and stimulate the healthy skin, it can also eliminate the underlying fungal infection when used regularly for a period of weeks.
+However, tea tree oil is extremely powerful, so always dilute it with approximately 50% water or carrier oil, or else it can cause skin irritation.

-Salt Treatment: Salt may seem like a basic remedy, but for ringworm, it is extremely effective.
-Salt dries out the skin, and given that wet, damp areas are ideal for ringworm to take hold and spread, applying salt, which has astringent properties, is excellent for disinfecting the area.
+Salt may seem like a basic remedy, but for ringworm, it is extremely effective.
+Salt dries out the skin and given that wet, damp areas are ideal for ringworm to take hold and spread, applying salt, which has astringent properties, is excellent for disinfecting the area.
 It can also speed healing and reduce the inflammation of the affected skin by sucking out the moisture.

-Known for its potent anti-inflammatory and immune-system boosting properties, aloe vera is an excellent candidate if you are suffering from ringworm and want a quick way to eliminate it.
-Aloe vera also has direct anti-fungal abilities for a wide variety of potential pathogens, and the saponins in the concentrated gel are also excellent for relieving pain and discomfort associated with this condition.
+Known for its potent anti-inflammatory and immune-system-boosting properties, aloe vera is an excellent candidate if you are suffering from ringworm and want a quick way to eliminate it.
+Aloe vera also has direct antifungal abilities for a wide variety of potential pathogens, and the saponins in the concentrated gel are excellent for relieving pain and discomfort associated with this condition.
 You can apply the gel directly to the affected area for best results.

-While most of these remedies are topical applications, there is some good that you can do through the things you eat.
+While most of these remedies are topical applications, there is some good that you can do with the things you eat.
 Lemongrass tea, for example, is an excellent booster for the immune system, particularly when it comes to fungal infections throughout the body.
 However, you can also allow the tea to cool and apply it directly to the affected skin area for a doubled effect!

-This somewhat unusual herbal remedy is praised because of its obvious anti-fungal properties and effects on the immune system.
-You can apply this extract numerous times each day and the effects on this fungal infection will be obvious within 1-2 weeks.
+This somewhat unusual herbal remedy is praised because of its obvious antifungal properties and effects on the immune system.
+You can apply this extract numerous times each day and the effect on this fungal infection will be obvious within 1-2 weeks.